ultrabug/py3status/py3status/modules/README.md

   - `status_no_notif` text when you have no notifications
   - `status_notif` text when notifications are available

-Format of status string placeholders:
+Format placeholders:
   - `{bat_status}` battery state
   - `{charge}` the battery charge
   - `{name}` name of the device
   - `{notif_size}` number of notifications
-  - `{notif_status}` shows if a notification is available or nor
+  - `{notif_status}` shows if a notification is available or not

+Color options:
+  - `color_bad` Device unknown, unavailable
+    or battery below low_threshold and not charging
+  - `color_degraded` Connected and battery not charging
+  - `color_good` Connected and battery charging

 i3status.conf example: